14% ultra-wealthy Indians are salaried employees

-New Delhi, March 30 (IANS) International property consultant Knight Frank has observed in its recent Attitudes Survey 2021 that 14 per cent of India's ultra-high net worth individuals (UHNWIs, $30 million plus) are from the salaried employee segment.
+New Delhi: International property consultant Knight Frank has observed in its recent Attitudes Survey 2021 that 14 per cent of India's ultra-high net worth individuals (UHNWIs, $30 million plus) are from the salaried employee segment.

 This makes India the fourth highest contributor in the Asia Pacific for salaried employees in the ultra-wealthy club.